jimburton/scrabble/README.md

 	validateSomething args = <expression that returns a bool>
 	                         `evalBool` "Descriptive error message"
 	```
-## Miscellaneous improvements to make it actually playable
+## Miscellaneous improvements to make the game more playable

 + **`v-0.4`**:
   + "Commands" are added to the CLI.
 These are strings entered by the user that begin